Analyticity and positivity of Green's functions without Lorentz: Introduction

 Since we are assuming translational invariance, it is convenient to study the retarded Green's function in Fourier space: $G(\omega,k)$.
 The paper focuses on understanding the analyticity and positivity properties of this function of two complex variables, in analogy with the properties of the $S$-matrix in a Lorentz invariant setup, which also depends on two (complexified) variables.

 Our paper builds on previous works about microcausality and positivity when Lorentz invariance is broken.
 A first relevant result \cite{Leon} is the generalisation of the Kramers-Kronig relations to include microcausality (and not only retardation).
-Ref.~\cite{Dubovsky:2007ac} verified the persistence of microcausality beyond Lorentz invariance.
+Ref.~\cite{Dubovsky:2007ac,y5cg-1c7g} verified the persistence of microcausality beyond Lorentz invariance.
 Ref. \cite{Heller:2022ejw,Heller:2023jtd} studied the implications of microcausality on the dispersion relations of fluids, while \cite{Hui:2025aja} focused on the mixed representation $t,\vec k$, which is useful in the absence of time-translation invariance, as in cosmology.
 Ref.~\cite{Creminelli:2022onn} studied the EFT constraints one can derive using microcausality and positivity of retarded Green's functions.
+Recently, the relation between the retarded Green's function and the S-matrix on black hole backgrounds has been investigated in \cite{Correia:2025enx}.

 After introducing the physical meaning and some basic properties of the retarded Green's function $G$ in \cref{sec: Gintro}, in \cref{Bogo} we explore the consequences of microcausality in Fourier space.
 We show, under the standard assumption that $G$ is a tempered distribution in real space, that microcausality is equivalent to the analyticity of $G(\omega,k)$ when $\Im (\omega,k)$ lies in the forward light-cone, supplemented by polynominal bounds on the growth of $G$ as $\Im (\omega, k)$ approaches the light-cone and when $\Im (\omega,k)$ goes to infinity.
 See the theorem that includes \cref{estimateddims}.
 We think it is worth emphasizing this important result, even though the statement can be straightforwardly extracted from classic results of the Lorentz-invariant literature, see \cite{bogolubov2012general}.
 (We review some necessary mathematical background and the proof of the theorems in \cref{AppA}.)